longturn/freeciv21/docs/Manuals/Advanced/map-generator.rst

 If you want more ocean or poles, you can reduce the ``landmass`` setting and add poles with the recipe above.
 Longturn games use a ``landmass`` setting of ``40`` with poles for many games.

+:strong:`Recipe: Multiple continents with players distributed randomly`

+To create a map with several populated continents, use the ``FRACTAL`` generator and set ``startpos`` to ``VARIABLE``.
+You may get different results dpeending on ``landmass``: around 30 (Earth-like) is a good compromise.
+Larger values will merge continents, smaller values will create more islands farther apart.
+We suggest using ``mapsize "PLAYER"`` to keep the number of tiles per player constant while experimenting.

 :strong:`Recipe: An archipelago with players on their own island`

 To create an archipelago and start each player on their own island, begin with the navigable poles on the map